MicrosoftDocs/learn/learn-pr/azure/cloud-adoption-framework-organize/includes/5-mature-team-structures.md

 Unfortunately, the central IT team can bring one of the riskiest phases of organizational maturity.
 The central IT team must have a strong growth mindset.
 If it views the cloud as an opportunity to grow and adapt, it can provide great value throughout the process.
 But if it views cloud adoption as a threat to its existing model, it can become an obstacle to the cloud adoption teams and the business objectives that it supports.

-Some central IT teams have spent months or even years trying to force the cloud into alignment with on-premises approaches, with only negative results.
+Some central IT teams spend months or even years trying to force the cloud into alignment with on-premises approaches, with only negative results.
 The cloud doesn't require everything to change within the central IT team, but it does require significant change.
 If the central IT team is resistant to change, this phase of maturity can quickly become a cultural antipattern.

 Cloud adoption plans that are heavily focused on platform as a service (PaaS), DevOps, or other solutions that require less operations support are less likely to see value during this phase of maturity.
-These types of solutions are the most likely to be hindered or blocked by attempts to centralize IT.
+These types of solutions are the most likely to be hindered or blocked when attempting to centralize IT.

 A higher level of maturity, like a CCoE, is more likely to yield positive results for those types of transformational efforts.
 To understand the differences between centralized IT in the cloud and a CCoE, see [Cloud center of excellence](/azure/cloud-adoption-framework/organize/cloud-center-of-excellence).